rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("B", "A", disable-src: true)
   }),
   comment: [
-    The user can access the track view by selecting a track in the playlist view or by pressing the Track button in the sidebar, which will open the last visted track.
+    The user can access the track view by selecting a track in the playlist view or by pressing the Track button in the sidebar, which will open the last visited track.
-    The view is loaded by calling the `show` method of the `TrackView` object, which clears the elements from other views and loads the player and the song details.
+    The view is loaded by calling the `show()` method of the `TrackView` object, which clears the elements from other views and loads the player and the song metadata.
   ],
   label_: "ria-event-logout-sequence",
   comment_next_page_: false,